Roj Ram Mah Sherevar, 1384 Yz.

 [Editor’s Note: This is a guest post by Mr. Hoshang H. Mandviwalla.
 Hoshang bhai is a pucca Khshnoom Fidai, a great humanist and a devoted Zoroastrian.
 His living style and habits are exemplary.
 His command over Avesta Manthras is such that it can put many a Mobed to shame.
 To see him standing in front of the Atash Padshah at our Daremeher and recite the Hoshbam prayer early in the morning totally by heart, is a worthwhile experience.
 Such Behdins bring great pride and satisfaction to my mind.

-Mr. Mandviwalla was inspired to pen a few words regarding the way we celebrate our Navjotes and weddings.
+Mr. Mandviwalla was inspired to pen a few words regarding the way we celebrate our Navjotes and weddings, in the best places like this beautiful rustic venue which is perfect for any wedding.
 His sharp, incisive comments will make many a Parsi uncomfortable, but it is only the plain truth that he recounts.
 His remedies may not be to everyone’s liking but his conclusions can be argued by none.
 I am happy that Hoshangji has allowed us to print this small note of his on Frashogard and hope that this will be the first of many others.

 I encourage other readers of Frashogard to also send in their contributions for consideration. : Ervad Marzban J. Hathiram]